 Overcoming the Hurdles

-“It was funny—on the day we left all the moms were like, ‘Oh my gosh, when Tori told me that you were coming on this trip I was so excited because I didn’t want to let her go to Switzerland with no adult supervision, and she told me that you had been around the world so I’m so glad you’re going to be there!’”
+“It was funny—on the day we left, all the other students’ moms were like, ‘Oh my gosh, when Tori told me that you were coming on this trip, I was so excited because I didn’t want to let her go to Switzerland with no adult supervision, and she told me that you had been around the world, so I’m so glad you’re going to be there!’”

-“So that’s the part that everybody thinks is so scary about being older and going back to school.
-But you put on the school clothes and you show up and learn the same things the 20-year-olds are learning and age becomes oblivious.
-You become one of the kids because you’re all in it together and you’re working together.
+“That’s the part that everybody thinks is so scary about being older and going back to school.
+But you put on the school clothes, and you show up and learn the same things the 20-year-olds are learning, and age becomes oblivious.
+You become one of the kids because you’re all in it together, and you’re working together.
 Plus, you bring a lot of life to a classroom that they would not normally have.
 So, that would be one thing that I would tell people if they’re thinking about going back to school.
-The age thing gets lost and it’s ok,” she said confidently.
+The age thing gets lost, and it’s ok,” she said confidently.

 “And I said, ‘Oh yeah, I am going to finish it!'”